NetLogo/Galapagos/README.md

 # Teletortoise

-An experimental version of NetLogo that runs on a server and displays in a web browser.
+Teletortoise is an experimental version of NetLogo that runs remotely on a server while displaying in a web browser.

-Want to know more?
-Want to try it? visit the [wiki](https://github.com/NetLogo/Teletortoise/wiki)
+Curious to know more?
+Want to try it?
+Visit the [wiki](https://github.com/NetLogo/Teletortoise/wiki) for more details.